What is lymphedema?

 - Genetic mutations can also be the cause of lymphedema such as GATA2 and FOXC2.

 Causes of secondary lymphedema

-- Surgery when lymph nodes being removed for a biopsy or cut during another type of surgery.
-Often seen with the removal of lymph nodes in the breast area and abdomen due
+- Surgery when lymph nodes being removed for a biopsy or cut into during another type of surgery.
+Often seen with the removal of lymph nodes in the breast area and

 - Radiation treatment can cause scarring and inflammation of your lymph nodes/vessels which in turn can block the flow of the lymph fluid.